 The group also helped victims find employment in and around Hartford.
 Beyond their own employment, some victims were forced to perform housework and yardwork for free, without having their debt reduced.

-Prosecutors say the victims were rarely provided with an accounting of their debt.
+Prosecutors said the victims were rarely provided with an accounting of their debt.
 If they failed to pay the amount that Potrero and her co-conspirators demanded, they were threatened and told that their family members in Mexico would be harmed.
 Victims were also threatened with having their properties in Mexico taken or having their immigration status revealed to US officials.
 Sometimes, their interest payments were raised as well.

 As of Oct.
 24, investigators have identified 18 victims of the scheme.

-Potrero pleaded guilty to conspiracy to encourage and induce, bring in, transport, and harbor aliens, which could land her in prison for up to a decade.
+Potrero pleaded guilty to conspiracy to encourage and induce, bring in, transport, and harbor migrants, which could land her in prison for up to a decade.
 She will be sentenced on Jan.
 16, 2025, and has agreed to a restitution order of $494,608.

 Prosecutors say Potrero has been detained since being arrested on March 1, 2023.